haruslah/ducky-reverseshells/README.md

 # ducky-reverseshells

 A collection of Duckyscripts focused on reverse shells, mainly for Windows environments.
+Linux and macOS scripts might come later—if motivation and time allow.

 ## What’s Inside